kirillbobyrev/pabi/data/README.md

 # Data

-This directory contains a small set of chess positions (chosen mostly at random rather than handcrafted), perft results and other data that is mosty used for correctness testing and benchmarks.
+- [positions.fen](./positions.fen) contains 100_000 arbitrary positions that can
+  be used for the purposes of testing.